Mattli8312/Connect4_JS/DevLog.md

 Optimization 3: Improve evaluation function

 - I'm gonna try several evaluation functions and play around with the values a bit to find the most optimal evaluation function.
+- Also added some additional files for refactoring purposes
+- Adding styling and state machine